Judahh/backAPISocketIO/README.md

 const sentTest = new Test();
 const sentTest2 = new Test();

-const store = await controller.store(
+const store = await controller.create(
     ({
     body: sentTest,
     } as unknown) as Request,